DerSchmale/tympanum/README.md

 # Tympanum

 A Typescript library for multidimensional geometry code.
+There's not much in it, but may grow slightly as I need more functionality.

 # Examples: